gurupawar/atDev-assignment/README.md

   cd atDev-assignment
   ```

-- Import project in Eclipse / Vs code / IntelliJ Idea and navigate to `main > java > com > guru > AtDev-Assignment > AtDevSssigmentApplication.java`

-and run the project

 # Mysql Database

 create "studentsdb" named table in mysql using query browser or cmd and add following fields.